brentys25/brentys25.github.io/project2.md

 ## Project Outcomes
 1000 posts each from r/machinelearning and r/statistics were scrapped.
 After some data cleaning, each post (title and contents) was tokenized and saved.
-A KMeans model is then fitted on the word tokens, and the KMeans model with the lowest inertia value was chosen.<br><br>
+A KMeans model is then fitted on the word tokens, and the KMeans model with the lowest inertia value was chosen.
+The distinct and overlapping topics were then analyzed.

+<br><br>

+Several models (LogisticRegression, SVC, DecisionTreeClassifier, RandomForestClassifier, AdaBoostClassifier and GradientBoostClassifier) were built for text classification, and the most optimal model built was a Logistic Regression model, considering its good performance as well as relatively low computational cost compared to the other models used.

+### 1. Datasets Used
+1000 posts each from r/statistics and r/machinelearning were scrapped using PRAW.
+Features scrapped included the post timestamp, title, contents, top 10 comments (saved as an array of strings), number of upvotes, number of comments, url, tags and popularity score. <br><br>

+An additional column 'is_ml' is added to distinguish whether the post is from r/machinelearning or not (ie r/statistics).<br><br>

+---

+### 2. Data Analysis & Key Insights

 Clusters with majority (>90%) r/statistics or majority r/machinelearning posts were identified, and the common words were analyzed. r/statistics seems **more oriented towards understanding and correctly applying statistical principles and methods**, often in academic or research contexts.
 On the other hand, r/machinelearning is more focused on advanced machine learning techniques, **practical implementation**, emerging technologies, and **industry trends**.